 The difference between dementia and Alzheimer’s: Are problems with memory and thinking and trouble remembering conversations the same thing?
 Here's what you should know.

 The short answer to the question “What is the difference between dementia and Alzheimer’s?” is that Alzheimer’s disease is the most common kind of dementia, a term that covers symptoms of several illnesses.
 From 60 to 80 percent of all cases are caused by Alzheimer’s.
 Although dementia is very common in late life, it is not inevitable as we age.

 What is Alzheimer’s?

 Alzheimer’s is the most common form of dementia.
-We don’t yet know the cause but scientists have pin-pointed several hallmark signs of Alzheimer's in the brain.
+Although the cause is unknown, scientists have identified several hallmark signs of Alzheimer's.
 They include:

 - Plaques, clumps of a protein fragment called beta-amyloid